harbour/core/harbour/contrib/hbmysql/readme.txt

-2) Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have libmysql.dll in your PATH.
+2) Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have MySQL dynamic libraries configured.

                               +---------------------+